 The $2 billion project is seeking about $1.4 billion in federal stimulus loans.

-It is one of several massive energy projects in the regulatory pipeline as California promotes nonpolluting energy sources as a job-creating way of bolstering its electrical grid and economy.
+It is one of several massive projects in the regulatory pipeline as California promotes nonpolluting energy sources as a job-creating way of bolstering its electrical grid and economy.

 Full story